EarthScope/evalresp/tests/robot/README.rst

-    data/       # input files (tarballs also cached here) base/       # input files used in base tests extended/   # files used in extended tests (unpacked tarball) lib/        # support librray for robot
+    data/       # input files (tarballs also cached here) base/       # input files used in base tests extended/   # files used in extended tests (unpacked tarball) lib/        # support library for robot
     run/        # where tests are run (and output written) base/       # where base tests are run
         <name>/     # additional grouping of base tests